Codecademy/docs/content/java/concepts/math-methods/terms/sinh/sinh.md

 - If the argument is infinite, then the result is an infinity with the same sign as the argument.
 - If the argument is zero, then the result is a zero with the same sign as the argument.

-The computed result must be within 2.5 ulps of the exact result.
+The computed result will be within 2.5 ulps of the exact result.

 ## Example